This post is also available in: Español (Spanish)

 Twitter users in the Excel sheet

 We have just mentioned that a Tweet Binder Excel for Twitter contains a complete list of users that have participated.
 This is, with the transcripts of tweets, the most valuable information inside the Excel document.
 Here you have all the information about the people who have joined the conversation with the hashtag, term or keyword that you are analyzing.
 The online report gives information about users, that’s right.
 Though these online rankings only give up to 10 users per ranking.
 If you just need a general overview, this information is enough.
 But if what you need is to have a deeper look into the users, the Excel sheet is your place.
+A Twitter marketing task to boost your numbers.

 In fact, users are listed in the page named contributors and the information there displayed is huge.
 Let’s see the stats about each user and later we will see how to work with them: